What is a "qualifying person" for Head of Household?

 - Single (or if the child is married, you'd have to qualify to claim them as a dependent even if you're not going to claim them as such).

-A child that is too old to fit the definition of qualifying child may qualify as a relative for Head of Household.
+A child that is too old to qualify as a child might be able to qualify as a relative for Head of Household.
 A qualifying relative would be:

 - Your mother or father, if you're qualified to claim them as a dependent (even if you're not claiming them as such) OR